UNESCO 5 days package | South Greenland

 When you’ve sailed back to Qaqortoq there’s time for a walk, you could go see the fish/meat market, where the fishermen and hunters sell their catch of the day.
 The market is in the center, where there are cafées and the fountain.
 If you have the time, you can go for a walk to see the “Stone and Man” sculptures all over town.

-- All accommodation incl. breakfast - 4 nights with shared facilities (2 nights in Qaqortoq, 1 night in Igaliku and 1 night in Narsarsuaq )
+- All accommodations - 4 nights with shared facilities (2 nights in Qaqortoq, 1 night in Igaliku and 1 night in Narsarsuaq )

 - Boat trip to Igaliku